The Closing Process

 Find an escrow

-An escrow is a neutral third party that coordinates all of the financial aspects for buyers and sellers.
+An escrow is a neutral third party that coordinates all of the financial aspects for cash buyer and sellers.

 The idea is that an escrow won’t have a conflict of interest in the deal, so they can make sure that the agreement is fair and no one feels cheated.